Thorny Devils

 Weighing in at a hefty 30g, Giant Burrowing Cockroaches are the heaviest cockroaches in the world and they can live up to 10 years!

 A member of the Blaberidae Family, they’re unrelated to the much-maligned American or German cockroaches spotted in cupboards across Australia.
+These gigantic roaches are endemic to Queensland and prefer life in the compacted sands of forests in north east Australia.

 Giant Burrowing Cockroaches certainly live up to their name.
 Measuring up to 80 mm, they’re giants of the cockroach world and as big as the palm of your hand!